scottjrainey/nginx-nodejs/README.md

 ## Special Features

 ### Templating
 This container will automatically configure your web application if you template your code.
-For example if you are linking to MySQL like above, and you have a config.php file where you need to set the MySQL details include $$_MYSQL_ENV_MYSQL_DATABASE_$$ style template tags.
+For example if you are linking to MySQL like above, and you have a config file where you need to set the MySQL details include $$_MYSQL_ENV_MYSQL_DATABASE_$$ style template tags.

 Example: